lkro13/B5300-reverse-engineering/README.md

 There's a UART TX pad on the board, this outputs UART at 500k baud.
 Log from boot in logs folder.

-# WIP

-I have modified the script and recompiled the tool to run on linux, i haven't upload the files yet but i will do so later.
+> I have the P100 (the one with a wide screen carplay) the unpacking instruction works with it as well hences why I have included it as well.
+>
+> Also the original repo contains script that only runs on macos, I have tried my best to get it to run on linux (tested on fedora 42 only tho)

 ## Tutorials